econPreference/TermStructureModels.jl/docs/src/others.md

 After constructing `kappaQ_prior_pr`, it should be inputted as a keyword argument in functions that require the `kappaQ_prior_pr` variable (notably [`tuning_hyperparameter`](@ref) and [`posterior_sampler`](@ref)).
 If `kappaQ_prior_pr` is not provided, the model operates under the AFNS constraint automatically.

 A point to note when setting prior distributions is that "the prior expectation of `the slope matrix[1:3, 1:3]` of the first lag of the VAR model under the physical measure" is set to `diagm(mean.(kappaQ_prior_pr))` under the unrestricted JSZ model.
 Therefore, the prior distributions of the eigenvalues should be set to reflect the prior expectations under the physical measure to some extent.

+The notation for the three eigenvalues is `kappaQ`.
+Therefore, `kappaQ` is a three-dimensional vector under the unrestricted JSZ model.
+In contrast, `kappaQ` is a scalar that represents the DNS decay parameter under the AFNS restriction.